 Just like any CLI, Linux features many tools and commands available to help traverse across the terminal.
 Though there are many commands within Linux we will be covering some basic tools you can use (these may help in today's challenges).

 There include:

 - cd

 - pwd

-- ls
+- Is

 - env

 - echo

 - strings

 - stat

 - file

 - find

 - sudo

-Flags are options used to modify the behavior of a command (Example: A show version of a command)
+Flags are options used to modify the behavior of a command

 (Example: -v show version of a command)